-Did you know the teeth of the otodus genus were named from the Greek, the meaning otodus derives from ear shaped tooth.
+Did you know the teeth of the Otodus genus were named from the Greek, the meaning Otodus derives from the ear-shaped tooth.
 The Otodus sharks ranged worldwide, fossil teeth have been found in the fossil record across many continents.

 The condition of the teeth is good, displaying a very pleasing light blonde caramel colour tone to the dentin-enamel preservation. the block has had conservation inasmuch as the overburden of rock has been removed from the teeth and the block slightly cut to enable a good natural display.
 The matrix block is crammed with other interest, some of which appear to be shark vertebrae elements.

 The Otodus obliquus was a very large Macro-predatory shark with the largest recorded tooth measuring 104 millimetres in length.
 With each discovery, we are able to determine more about these once powerful animals which ranged the globe in prehistoric seas of the Cenozoic era.
 Otodus is estimated to have been a fearsome predatory shark which could have grown to a maximum length of 39 feet.
 Their prey being smaller marine mammals including smaller sharks.
 Scientist and palaeontologists theorise the Otodus obliquus ancestry connects to that of the great Megalodon from the Miocene era, evolving for around 30,000,000 to 40,000,000 years and now down we can enjoy the modern Great white sharks.
 This is the lineage of Carcharocles as we understand it today.